Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

 Represent thumbnails for each data item.
 It should be an object containing 'image sets', with the key being the name of the set.
 Each set should have:

-* base_url - the base url of the image -  the images key and type will be appended to this url
+* `base_url` - the base url of the image -  the images key and type will be appended to this url
-* key_column - the column in the dataStore that contains the keys for each image
+* `key_column` - the column in the dataStore that contains the keys for each image
-* type - the type of image
+* `type` - the type of image

 ```
     {
         "images": {
             "set1": {
-                "base_url": "/my_thumbnails/set1/"
+                "base_url": "./my_thumbnails/set1/"
                 "key_column": "set1_image_key",
                 "type": "png"
             }
         }
     }
 ```
-Charts that use the images in set1 would then associate the row whose set1 _image_key was 26373 with the following url:
+Charts that use the images in set1 would then associate the row whose `set1_image_key` was `26373` with the following url:

     `/my_thumbnails/set1/26373.png`